jjant/LTAlang/README.md

 LTA language is a programming language with great features compiling to Ecmascript 2017

+## Documentation
+The report can be found under the name `informe.pdf` under this same repository.

 ## Build & Run
 To build and run
 ```bash